Carnac Island: Fauna

 There is no permanent fresh water, providing a challenge for the animals that live there.
-The origins of the tiger snake colony has attracted significant debate.
-One example of a theory is that in 1929, a man named Lindsay "Rocky" Vane dumped his tiger snake collection on the island, after snake exhibitions were banned in Western Australia, after Vane's wife and his assistant died from snake bite. and research into how that species has adapted to a harsh island habitat.
-King skinks also inhabit the island, and there is evidence of confrontation between king skinks and tiger snakes.
+The tiger snake colony has attracted research into how that species has adapted to a harsh island habitat, and the colony's origins has attracted significant debate.
+One example of a theory is that in 1929 a man named Lindsay "Rocky" Vane dumped his tiger snake collection on the island, after snake exhibitions were banned in Western Australia, after Vane's wife and his assistant died from snake bite.
+King's skinks also inhabit the island, and there is evidence of confrontation between King's skinks and tiger snakes.

 In November 2006, naturalist David Attenborough visited the island with a BBC film crew to record a reptile documentary, in which Attenborough provided commentary on the blindness of many of the island's tiger snakes.
 This is caused by birds defending their chicks by pecking at the snakes' eyes.
 These blind snakes survive and thrive, relying upon scent and eating immobile prey such as seabird chicks.
 Carnac Island is the only place where this has been observed.
 Male tiger snakes largely out-number female tiger snakes on the island, which is another curiosity of the island's tiger snake colony.

 Carnac Island is classified as an Important Bird Area because it supports a large colony of the vulnerable fairy tern, as well as small numbers of other nesting seabirds.